crow-intelligence/growth-hacking-sentiment/README.md

 ## To the students

-Please fell free to submit an issue or send a pull request if you find something buggy or if you think that something needs further clarifications.
+Please feel free to submit an issue or send a pull request if you find something buggy or if you need further clarifications.

 ## MIT License
 > Copyright 2020 Orsolya Putz, Zoltan Varju